-Challenge number Detail of challenge 1 NGRT testing at the start of the academic year in each year group has indicated that: In year 7 the mean age standardised scores is not significantly below the national average In Year 8 & 9, the mean age standardised scores are significantly below the national average In Year 10, the mean age standardised scores are significantly below the national average In Year 11, the mean age standardised scores are significantly below the national average Our challenge is to overcome this reading deficit in order to improve the outcomes and progress of DP across the subject range .
+Challenge number Detail of challenge 1 NGRT testing at the start of the academic year in each year group has indicated that: In year 7 the mean age standardised scores is not significantly below the national average In Year 8 & 9, the mean age standardised scores are significantly below the national average In Year 10, the mean age standardised scores are significantly below the national average In Year 11, the mean age standardised scores are significantly below the national average Our challenge is to overcome this reading deficit in order to improve the outcomes and progress of DP across the subject range.
 2 Our assessments, observations and discussions with our pupils and families suggest that as a result of lost learning due to the pandemic, outcomes and progress of DP in EnMa were significantly adversely affected.
-Although there have been gains in DP EnMa scores for 2021-22 there needs to be further improvement in attainment.
 Our challenge is to overcome this EnMa deficit, in order to equip our DP with the skills and knowledge to access the next stage in their educational journey.

 3 Pupil voice surveys at the start of the academic year in each year group, alongside teacher assessment, observations and discussions with our pupils and their families suggest that well-being and personal development for a large proportion of our DP has been negatively impacted by partial school closure and lockdowns.
 This is partly driven by concern about catching up lost learning and exams/future prospects, and the lack of enrichment opportunities due to the pandemic.
 This is to a greater extent than for their peers.
-Our challenge is to support our disadvantaged pupils who have experienced MHWB / SEL concerns as a result of the pandemic and their own personal 4 well-being challenges.
-Close the attendance gap between DP and Non DP pupils.
+Our challenge is to support our disadvantaged pupils who have experienced MHWB / SEL concerns as a result of the pandemic and their own personal well-being challenges.
+We also must ensure that DP students are offered opportunities to take part in wider enrichment/extracurricular opportunities.
+4 Close the attendance gap between DP and Non DP pupils.
+Many of our DP students face additional barriers to attending school and accessing the curriculum and learning.
 5 Fewer DP study EBACC subjects than their non disadvantaged peers.
 Our data shows that DP students who do study all EBACC subjects perform significantly lower than those who are not DP.
 Our challenge is to increase DP uptake of EBACC subjects at Key Stage 4 and prepare our DP to have confidence, resilience and be skilled learners in external examinations.